11 Important Principles Of Electrical Safety

 7. Follow Lockout/Tagout Procedures

 Following Lockout/Tagout procedures is an essential principle of electrical safety, as it ensures that electrical equipment and systems are de-energized and cannot be accidentally re-energized during maintenance, repair, or other work activities.
-This practice helps prevent injuries and fatalities caused by unexpected energization, the release of stored energy, or the start-up of equipment.
+This practice helps prevent injuries and fatalities caused by unexpected energization, the release of stored energy, or equipment start-up.

 Key elements of Lockout/Tagout procedures include: